assertchris/glitch/readme.md

 }
 ```

-This leads to make architectural considerations:
+This leads to some architectural considerations:

 - How do I apply multiple extensions?
 - How does the state move between them?